-Tim Denton, Analyst, reflects on his time at Cardano
+Tim Denton, senior client manager, reflects on his time at Cardano

 Why did you join Cardano?

 I joined the Client Management Team as an Analyst a couple of years ago, part way through a graduate program at a large investment consultancy.
 I was attracted to Cardano because it offered me something different - the challenge of working directly with clients and senior members of the team, who are among the industry’s most respected professionals, and a steeper path of progression.
 I knew I would be exposed to cutting edge thinking, an environment where I am encouraged to contribute along with a team who really cared about me and my career.

 No one day is like the next.
 One day I could be working on helping develop a pension scheme’s investment strategy ahead of discussions with the CFO of a FTSE 100 company, whilst the next liaising with our investment team over a client’s portfolio.
 I work on five client relationships, directly with one of our Partners or a senior member of our team.
 Most of my day-to-day “office work” involves preparing and writing strategy advice to our clients.
 Away from the office, I’m often in client meetings, updating them on how their scheme’s portfolio is performing or presenting investment recommendations.

 How much client exposure do you have?

 Client exposure will come relatively quickly and, from my perspective, is the most challenging but rewarding part of the job.
 The team encouraged me to join them at meetings very early on in my career at Cardano.